-Click on an icon to find out more about any group – including their contact information.
+Click on an icon to find out more about that element – including their contact information.
 Use the Comment section below or email: contact@blbra if you have any suggestions to improve this resource!
-View BLBRA Atlas2.kmz in a larger map
+View Atlas_2_June28_13 in a larger map

 We are volunteers who have worked to have the Bras d’Or Lake and its watershed designated as a UNESCO Man and the Biosphere Reserve.
 We now oversee the activities of the Biosphere Reserve.
 We are a registered society in the province of Nova Scotia.

 Biosphere reserves are special places around the world where people are trying to live more sustainably – that means 4 things: